-EE 698 (1-4) Topics

-Varied topics in Electrical and Computer Engineering.
+EE 698 (1-4) Topics Varied topics in Electrical and Computer Enginnering.
 May be repeated as topics change.

-EE 699 (1-4) Thesis/Design Option
+EE 699 (1-4) Thesis/Design Option Thesis preparation.

-Thesis preparation.

-ENGLISH MA (Options: General Studies, Literature, Technical Communication, Teaching English as a Second Language) CREATIVE WRITING MFA College of Arts & Humanities Department of English 230 Armstrong Hall • 507-389-2117 Fax: 507-389-5362 Web site: www.english.mnsu.edu Chair: John Banschbach, Ph.D.
-Director of Graduate Study: Stephen Stoynoff, Ph.D.
-John Banschbach, Ph.D.; Candace Black, MFA; Suzanne Bunkers, Ph.D.; Donna Casella, Ph.D.; Terry Davis, MFA; Nancy Drescher; William Dyer, Ph.D.; Terrance Flaherty, Ph.D.; Gwen Griffin, Ph.D.; Kathleen Hurley, Ph.D.; Mary Susan Johnston, Ph.D.; Diana Joseph, MFA; Donald Larsson, Ph.D.; Nancy MacKenzie, DA; Randall McClure, Ph.D.; JoAnna Mink, DA; Roland Nord, DA; Anne O'Meara, Ph.D.; Dave Popowski, Ph.D.; Kay Puttock, Ph.D.; Richard Robbins, MFA; Matthew Sewell, Ph.D.; Roger Sheffer, DA; Harry Solo, Ph.D.; Stephen Stoynoff, Ph.D.; Richard Terrill, MFA; Lee Tesdell, Ph.D.
-English at Minnesota State University offers five graduate programs.
-Each is designed to meet the needs of a particular audience, so each has its own entrance requirements, curriculum, reading list, comprehensive examination format, and thesis/alternate plan requirements.
-It is important that prospective students discuss which program best meets their needs with the department chair, the department director of graduate study, or the individual program head.
+ENGLISH MA (Options: General Studies, Literature, Technical Communication, Teaching English as a Second Language) CREATIVE WRITING MFA College of Arts & Humanities Department of English 230 Armstrong Hall • 507-389-2117 Fax: 507-389-5362 Web site: www.english.mnsu.edu English at Minnesota State University offers five graduate programs.
+Each is designed to meet the needs of a particular audience, so each has its own entrance requirements, curriculum, reading list, comprehensive examination format, and thesis/alternateplanrequirements.ltisimportantthatprospectivestudentsdiscuss which program best meets their needs with the department chair, the department director of graduate study, or the individual program head.
 Graduate Assistantships.
 Graduate teaching assistantships and research assistantships are available during the academic year to full-time students.
-Assistants receive about \$8,000 over two semesters and full tuition remission for up to 9 credits per semester.
+Assistants receive about \$9,000 over two semesters and full tuition remission for up to 9 credits per semester.
 For more information, contact the Department of English.
-ENGLISH MA GENERAL STUDIES OPTION 30 Semester Credits with Thesis 34 Semester Credits with Alternate Plan Paper or Portfolio Contact: Dr. Mary Susan Johnston The MA English: General Studies Option offers students the opportunity for broad training in literature, linguistics, and writing.
-It is ideally suited for secondary school teachers and students who plan to teach at the post-secondary level.
+ENGLISH MA GENERAL STUDIES OPTION 30 Semester Credits with Thesis 34 Semester Credits with Alternate Plan Paper or Portfolio Contact: Dr. Donald Larsson The MA English: English Studies option offers students the opportunity for broad training in English.
+This is a generalist degree supported by a department of highly trained specialist in the areas of literature, film, writing and linguistics.
+The degree issuitedforsecondary teachers and students who plantoteachatthe post-secondary level.
+This degree may also serve as a basis for careers in the literary marketplace.
 Admission Requirements: